mattburton/beckett/README.md

 but reading and writing events to an event store is only half of the equation.
 Beckett aims to fill in the gaps:

 - Message Store - store messages (events, commands, jobs, etc...) in streams
-  - PostgreSQL storage is provided out of the box, but Beckett is designed to compliment your existing event or message store and can be extended to support other storage mechanisms
+  - PostgreSQL message storage is provided out of the box, but Beckett is designed to compliment your existing event or message store - use your own store and implement the `IMessageStorage` interface to integrate with Beckett
 - Subscriptions - subscribe to messages and process them in order by stream
   - Horizontal scalability - use auto-scaling to have as many workers as needed processing messages in parallel where the work is distributed automatically across all available nodes without needing to manage the distribution by way